VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**September 14th, 2022**.
-The current data example focuses on [Quality of life outcomes in a cancer trial](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-09-14).
-The challenge is to visualize the treatment benefit, if any, depending on the endpoints.
+**October 12th, 2022**.
+The current data example focuses on [Quality of life outcomes in a cancer trial: dealing with missing data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-10-12).
+The challenge is to produce data visualisations that provide insight on the missingness pattern of the data.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays